-Irrespective of which technique you use, there are certain aspects that you should be mindful of while learning watercoloring art, all of them are mentioned here:
+No matter which technique you use, there are certain aspects that you should be mindful of while learning watercoloring art, all of them are mentioned here:

 The Effective Water Effect

-Take a fresh sheet of paper and spread clear water in a particular area.
+Take a fresh sheet of watercolor paper and spread clear water in a particular area.
 Put your brush in your color bottle and then add it to the water splash on your sheet.
 If you haven’t tried this ever, then do so?
 You are likely to enjoy the water effect.
 You can also use a watercolor pencil to try this out.

 The color will spread across the water patch and you will see a striking look on the page.
-This is a classic and age-old water coloring tip that lasts even today!
+This is a classic and age-old watercoloring tip that lasts even today!

 You can use different watercoloring ideas for the water effect.
 You can use a single or multiple colors for the background of the design.
 If you are not confident about a single color, then you can use multiple colors.
 You can create a watercolor design only with the help of water.
 You can learn watercoloring basics to explore this trend.